paladarsh/slidev-bkcwfa/slides.md

 ---

 # Inference
-- The paper also uses distinct mortality priors for each county, which is calculated using the Georgia public health data.
 - Almost all iTFR (implied TFR) estimates are below the Bayesian posterior median.
 This underestimate is due to the variance in the population of women in each age group.
 Thus, we can say that age-group population of women has a larger role than iTFR.
 - Even with larger population and lower mortality rates, the uncertainty in sampling and age-patterns of childbearing imply uncertainty in TFR based on CWRs.
 The uncertainty is evident from the 95\% credible interval of 0.06 for Fulton [1.64, 1.71] to 0.91 for Taliaferro [1.84, 2.75]
 ---

 # Conclusions:
 - In both case studies we see uncertainty in the TFR even when we used priors particular to the place as done for the counties this implies that mainly the variation in the age-sex distribution drives the bayesian TFR.
-- Our strong conclusion from this exercise is that the posterior for TFR is not sensitive to the choice of priors.
-Bayesian TFR estimates are driven mainly by variation in the age–sex distribution, and are similar under many plausible distributions of fertility and mortality age patterns.